 The amount of this flat extra fee will be determined based on the number of jumps that you make on an annual basis.
 A recreational skydiver, for instance, is usually someone who performs 50 or fewer skydives per year.
 If you perform more jumps than that, the flat extra fee will generally increase.
 It is possible, however, to obtain a discount on the flat extra fee if you are a member of a skydiving club.

 As you can see, there are dozens of different factors that are going to be used to calculate your insurance premiums, and skydiving is only one of those aspects.
-The better your health, the better your rates are going to be.
-Perhaps you have had other issues, such as someone searching for life insurance after having a stroke.
-Let us answer your questions and help you get the coverage you deserve.
+The better your health, the higher the likelihood of landing the best rate available.

 How To Apply For Life Insurance

-If you’re ready to take the next step and apply for the life insurance coverage that you need, we can help.
-We work with many of the top rated life insurers in the industry – and we are familiar with which ones cover what types of risks.
+So it’s time to take that next step!
+Don’t be timid by fast-talking life insurance agents who just want to hurry you into a policy without looking at your full profile.
+Our insurance agency works for you, and not one single company.
 Because of this, we can save you time throughout the application process by ruling out the companies that do not accept skydivers, and by focusing on only the insurers that do.

-Our independent insurance agents can make the process as quick and easy as possible.
 Because each insurance company is different, all of them are going to look at skydivers differently, which means you could get drastically different rates from two separate companies.
 You could spend weeks and weeks calling different insurance companies to find great rates for skydivers.
-Your time is valuable, don’t waste it calling companies and trying to find an affordable policy, let our agents do that for you.
+Your time is valuable, don’t waste it calling companies and trying to find affordable life insurance quotes, let our agents do that for you.

-Should you have any additional questions or concerns regarding premiums, the application process, or life insurance coverage in general, we’re here to help.
-Simply call us at 888-229-7522 and we will be happy to get you the information and the answers that you are seeking as quickly as possible.
+If there are any further questions or concerns regarding premiums, the application process, or life insurance coverage in general, we’re here to help.